Understanding Binge Eating: A Gentle Guide to Finding Balance

 - 3 min read

-The Diet
+The Diet Dilemma

-What is a 'Binge'?
+What is a Binge?

-Eating an unusually large amount of food, given the circumstances.
+Consuming an unusually large amount of food, given the circumstances.

 A sense of feeling out of control.